bhisaac/5eFP/5eFP-SRD.md

 ### Death Saving Throws

-Whenever you start your turn with MAX Wounds, you must make a special d20 roll, called a death saving throw, to determine whether you creep closer to death or hang onto life.
+Whenever you start your turn with MAX Wounds, you must spend your turn making a special d20 roll, called a death saving throw, to determine whether you creep closer to death or hang onto life.
 Unlike other die rolls, this one isn’t tied to any ability score.
 You are in the hands of fate now, aided only by spells and features that improve your chances of succeeding on death saves.

 Roll a d20.
 If the roll is 10 or higher, you succeed.
 Otherwise, you fail.
 A success or failure has no effect by itself.
 On your third success, you become stable (see below).
 On your third failure, you die.
 The successes and failures don’t need to be consecutive; keep track of both until you collect three of a kind.
 The number of both is reset to zero when you receive healing or become stable.

 **Rolling 1 or 20.** When you make a death saving throw and roll a 1 on the d20, it counts as two failures.
 If you roll a 20 on the d20, you receive 1 point of healing.

 **Taking damage while at MAX Wounds.** If you take any damage while you have MAX Wounds, you suffer a death saving throw failure.
 If the damage is from a critical hit, you suffer two failures instead.
-If the damage assigns enough damage to meet or exceeds your MAX Wounds score, you suffer instant death.
+If the damage assigns enough damage to meet or exceed your MAX Wounds score, you suffer instant death.

 ### Stabilizing a Creature

 The best way to save a dying creature at MAX Wounds is to heal it.
-If healing is unavailable, the creature can at least be stabilized so that it isn’t killed by a failed death saving throw.
+If healing is unavailable, the creature can be stabilized so that it isn’t killed by a failed death saving throw.

 You can use your action to administer first aid to an unconscious creature and attempt to stabilize it, which requires a successful DC 10 WIS check.

 A stable creature doesn’t make death saving throws, even though it might still be at MAX Wounds, but it does remain unconscious.
 The creature stops being stable, and must start making death saving throws again, if it takes any damage.
-A stable creature that isn’t healed receives 1 point of healing at the end of the encounter.
+A stable creature that isn’t healed receives 1 point of healing at the end of the encounter and discards the unconscious condition.

 ### Monsters and Death